EFFTRAN/EFFTRAN.github.io/README.md

 ### Efficiency transfer and true coincidence summing corrections for environmental gamma-ray spectrometry

+---
 **EFFTRAN** is written in Fortran 77 and runs on the Windows platform through a GUI written in Visual Basic.
 It is available free of charge.
-To get your copy, please write to tim.vidmar@sckcen.be.
+To get your copy, please write to *tim.vidmar@sckcen.be*.

 The user is expected to be familiar with the efficiency transfer method in gamma-ray spectrometry and the application of true coincidence summing corrections.